allseek-io/PublicTesting/README.md

 =========================

-Love WeedSeeker?
+Love [WeedSeeker][0]?
 Want to work with us?
 Or just hate to see buggy sites on the internet?

 This is the place for you.